Teaching

 - MM student performed recitals in Caracas, Venezuela

-- MM student gave chamber and solo performances at Cornell University, Ithaca, Binghamton, Syracuse, and Buffalo, NY
+- MM student gave chamber and solo performances at Cornell University, Ithaca, Binghamton, Syracuse, and Buffalo, NY.

-- BM student qualified for the Dean’s List
+- BM student qualified for the Dean’s List.

-- BM student was selected as a semi-finalist at Emilio del Rosario International Piano Competition (streamed live performance from Chicago)
+- BM student was selected as a semi-finalist at the Emilio del Rosario International Piano Competition (streamed live performance from Chicago)

 - BM student offered a piano recital at the Toronto University Network’s “Music for the Heart and Soul” series (DeGasperis Conservatory, Toronto)

-- BM student accompanied Eastman-University of Rochester Women’s Chorus in concerts at Lutheran Reformation Church, Pittsford First Presbyterian Church, “Choral Extravaganza”
+- BM student accompanied Eastman-University of Rochester Women’s Chorus in concerts at Lutheran Reformation Church, Pittsford First Presbyterian Church, “Choral Extravaganza.”

 - BM student was a scholarship participant at the Orford Summer Festival 2013 (selected to perform in master classes of John Perry and James Parker, plus a performance in the Young Artists Recitals series at Lefebvre Hall at Centre D’arts Orford, Canada)